Proper patient positioning is crucial as incorrect positioning will keep the surgeon from performing a successful operation.

 The beach chair provides anterior and lateral access to the shoulder joint while prohibiting posterior open approaches.

-If available, a 3D-scan using a 3D-image intensifier will give the most detail and optimal imaging.
+If available, a 3D-scan using a 3D-image intensifier will give the most details of the result.